-I spent a few days during Christmas break to map out my 2019 – goals, dreams, hopes, ambitions and fears.
+I spent a few days during Christmas break to map out my 2019 – goals, dreams, hopes, ambitions, and fears.
 I also read – a lot.
 Perhaps not enough to claim I’m an avid reader, but enough to make my Kindle sweat when I download more books from Amazon.
 I love reading ebooks, printed books as well as whitepapers that I sometimes print myself.
-I’m very bad with audiobooks, as I seem to like the act of reading too much.
+I’m terrible with audiobooks, as I seem to like the act of reading too much.

-I’ve written 7, or maybe 8 books during my professional career.
+I’ve written 7 or maybe 8 books during my professional career.
 Admittedly, I should’ve and could’ve written thrice as many, but I was a slow starter.
-While I was getting my latest book ready for publishing in late 2017 I had a chance to talk about books and book publishing with several people in Europe and the US.
+While getting my latest book ready for publishing in late 2017, I had a chance to talk about books and book publishing with several people in Europe and the US.
 This is one of the benefits of attending conferences either as an attendee or speaker – you get to meet people, and you always learn tons without realizing it at first.

-Several people mentioned to me, that there is no intrinsic value in writing books anymore.
-Not enough incentive to actually sit down and write for tens or hundreds or hours, and not enough audience to go through the painful and painstaking process of publishing.
-When I would casually mention that I was, actually, writing a technical book I could see a bewildered look in their face, “wtf? why would you do that?”
-Apparently, everyone and their parents are reading blogs, or tweets or watching podcasts and nobody reads anymore.
+Several people mentioned to me that there is no intrinsic value in writing books anymore.
+Not enough incentive to actually sit down and write for tens or hundreds of hours, and not enough audience to go through the painful and painstaking process of publishing.
+When would I casually mention that I was, actually, writing a technical book, I could see a bewildered look on their face, “wtf? why would you do that?”
+Apparently, everyone and their parents are reading blogs, tweets, or watching podcasts, and nobody reads anymore.

 Well, you’re reading this now.

 My point is, that writing a book seems to serve several purposes.

 - It forces me to research my subject matter and makes me better at what I do

 - Writing something that is printed on dead trees forces me to avoid phrases like “last week when the new version was released” and hopefully makes the book more ageless and thus useful

 - Books are better business cards than business cards